MazamaScience/AQ-SPEC-documentation/Video_Archive.md

 ls -1 /var/www/html/PurpleAir/v1/videos/2*
 ```

-According to Vasieios Papapostolou the archives should cover every month going
+According to Vasieios Papapostolou, the archives should cover every month going
 back to October 2017.

 ### Updating `cron`

-To modify this file to generate a new month's worth of videos you must do two
+To modify this crontab to generate a new month's worth of videos you must do two
 things for each line in the video archive creation section of the crontab:

 1. update `--datestamp=202009` to reflect the desired year and month